goharbor/community/proposals/new/ui-e2e-migrate-playwright.md

 - Migrate testcases incrementally by multiple PRs in a non-blocking manner.
 - Maintain coverage during migration.
 - Improve contributor experience and onboarding.
-- Retire Robot tests after achieving 1:1 coverage.
+- Retire Robot UI tests after achieving 1:1 coverage.

 ## Non-goals
+- Replacing Robot Framework for infrastructure/orchestration tests.
 - Immediate deletion of Robot tests.
 - Creating a single PR including all changes.
 - No drop in test quality or coverage during migration.

-> Note: Robot tests will eventually be deleted, but this will occur in a later phase, not during Phase 1.
+> Note: Robot UI tests will be retired in Phase 2, after Playwright achieves 1:1 parity.
+Infrastructure tests remain in Robot Framework.

 ## Proposal